b3-exmo/b3-exmo.github.io/docs/Scripture/Book of Mormon/Korihor.md

 In today's LDS church, we have [modern revelation](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/129?lang=eng&id=p4-p8#p4) about "the devil [appearing] as an angel of light."
 If I am to believe that the modern LDS church is a [[Restoration|restoration]] of God's one true church, and that this is the same church that Korihor is criticizing and that Alma is defending, I should expect that same doctrine of an unchanging, eternal God would be present in Alma's time.
 Alma advises Korihor about the words of prophets written on scriptural records.
 I should hope that they have the awareness of the same doctrines that Joseph Smith had when [D&C 129](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/129?lang=eng) was recorded.
 The section heading doesn't state that this is revelation from the Lord, but it is in a book of scripture nonetheless.

-> ***4** When a messenger comes saying he has a message from God, offer him your hand and request him to shake hands with you.*
+> ***4*** *When a messenger comes saying he has a message from God, offer him your hand and request him to shake hands with you.*
 >
-> ***5** If he be an angel he will do so, and you will feel his hand.*
+> ***5*** *If he be an angel he will do so, and you will feel his hand.*
 >
-> ***6** If he be the spirit of a just man made perfect he will come in his glory; for that is the only way he can appear—*
+> ***6*** *If he be the spirit of a just man made perfect he will come in his glory; for that is the only way he can appear—*
 >
-> ***7** Ask him to shake hands with you, but he will not move, because it is contrary to the order of heaven for a just man to deceive; but he will still deliver his message.*
+> ***7*** *Ask him to shake hands with you, but he will not move, because it is contrary to the order of heaven for a just man to deceive; but he will still deliver his message.*
 >
-> ***8** If it be ==the devil as an angel of light==, when you ask him to shake hands he will offer you his hand, and you will not feel anything; you may therefore detect him.*
+> ***8*** *If it be ==the devil as an angel of light==, when you ask him to shake hands he will offer you his hand, and you will not feel anything; you may therefore detect him.*

 — *[D&C 129:4-8](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/129?lang=eng&id=p4-p8#p4)*

 But for whatever reason, Korihor did not extend his hand to the angel.
 Because he's not part of the church?
 Though he did recognize the angel for being a representative of a divine ruler.
 When Alma presented scriptures as a convincing testimony of God to Korihor, was this the first Korihor had encountered scriptures?
 If so, Korihor was completely blindsided by this angel, not being aware of God, nor that an angel could be a disguised devil, making Korihor all the more deserving of forgiveness.
-Could Korihor's experience be compared, even tangentially, to Joseph's [[first-vision|First Vision]]?
+Could Korihor's experience be compared, even tangentially, to Joseph's [[First Vision|First Vision]]?
 He had heavenly messengers appear.
 That doesn't happen to anyone, and would explain his conviction.

 He must have been aware of scriptures.
 If Korihor saw an angel purporting to represent God, that wouldn't mean much if Korihor wasn't aware of God— not to mention Korihor later stating that "I always knew."

 &nbsp;

-> ***54** Now when he had said this, he besought that Alma should pray unto God, that the curse might be taken from him.*
+> ***54*** *Now when he had said this, he besought that Alma should pray unto God, that the curse might be taken from him.*
 >
-> ***55** But Alma said unto him: If this curse should be taken from thee thou wouldst again lead away the hearts of this people; therefore, it shall be unto thee even as the Lord will.*
+> ***55*** *But Alma said unto him: If this curse should be taken from thee thou wouldst again lead away the hearts of this people; therefore, it shall be unto thee even as the Lord will.*

 **K**, in writing: Straight up, I cannot verbally pray.
 You seem pretty qualified to do that.
 Will you pray to God to lift this curse?
 If it means anything to you, I wouldn't ask you to do this if I didn't think it would work.
 I'm feeling pretty confident that this is something that only God could do.

 **A**: lol. lmao.
 You want *forgiveness*?
 That's not how we do things in the theology centered around Jesus Christ's return to atone for sins and grant forgiveness.
 If I forgave you, you'd just go back to being a lying little shit-ass.
 I do not believe that you, Korihor, have the capacity to learn from mistakes and grow as a person.
 Also, don't ask anyone about my conversion story, how I was forgiven for doing exactly what you are doing right now.
 Get out of my office.

-> ***56** And it came to pass that the curse was not taken off of ==Korihor==; but he was cast out, and went about from house to house begging for his food.*
+> ***56*** *And it came to pass that the curse was not taken off of ==Korihor==; but he was cast out, and went about from house to house begging for his food.*

 so... what the fuck.